-As an example, let’s say a financial advisor charges a 2% fee on assets under management.
-If the advisor handles $10,000 of your assets, then you will have to pay a fee of $200 (2% of $10,000).
-As you can see, the fee doesn’t amount to much.
-That’s why fee-only financial advisors typically work with wealthy clients who need someone to manage a a large portfolio.
+As an example, let’s say a financial advisor charges a 2% annual fee on a client’s AUM.
+If the advisor handles $10,000 of their assets, then they will pay a fee of $200 each year.

 Some financial advisors earn a salary.
-This is most common with an advisor who works for a bank or similar financial institution.
+This is most common with an advisor who works for a bank or a different financial institution.
 Salaried advisors may also earn a bonus or commission for selling certain products.

 How to Become a Financial Advisor